Weight vs. Pace Calculator

 In reality, other things are rarely equal.
-For example, losing weight will mean you have less to carry around and therefore less work to do, but some of the loss will probably be muscle mass, so you'll end up weaker and may end up less able to transport that reduced weight.
-And if you're already underweight, then further weight loss will actually weaken performance.
+For example, losing weight will mean you have less of it to carry around and therefore less work to do, but some of the loss will probably be muscle mass, so you'll end up weaker and may end up less able to transport that reduced weight.
+And if you're already underweight, then further weight loss will certainly weaken performance.

 One difficulty in determining the precise impact of weight gain or weight loss on running paces is that useful changes in body composition take time.
 And during that time various other things that directly contribute to fitness will also change.
 Bear in mind that training volume, frequency and intensity will generally have a far greater influence on fitness than body mass.

-For example, a runner who gains 6 pounds when injured and unable to train, and who then notices a reduction in performance when returning to train, would struggle to determine how much of that reduction was due to extra mass and how much was due to lost training time.
-Each will have had an impact, but the precise contribution of each is very difficult to work out.
+For example, a runner who gains 6 pounds when injured and unable to train, and who then notices a reduction in performance when returning to train, would struggle to determine the proportion of that reduction that was due to extra mass and the proportion that was due to lost training time.
+Each will have had an impact, but the precise contribution of each is very difficult, if not impossible, to work out.

-Some suggest that it's possible to gauge the effects of extra mass by running with a weighted backpack or weighted vest, but this ignores the distribution of mass that occurs in real-life and, again, the ratio of functional to non-functional mass.
+Some suggest that it's possible to gauge the effects of extra mass by running with a weighted backpack or weighted vest, but this ignores the distribution of mass that occurs in real-life and the ratio of functional to non-functional mass.

 With that all said, it may seem that the calculator below is not particularly helpful.
 However, it does have some uses.
 For example: